durs125/test/README.md

 #A table containing all the data is named bigtable.txt,

-# a table with just the means of the means and standard deviations is called smalltable.txt .
+# a table with just the means of the means and standard deviations, grouped by person and activity is called smalltable.txt .